Fiserv/Commerce-Hub/docs/Resources/Guides/Convenience-Fees.md

 ## Request Variables

-The `convenienceFee` is part of the `amountComponents` and the `additionalDataCommon` array.
+The `convenienceFee` is part of the `amountComponents` object in the `additionalDataCommon` object.
 See [amount components](?path=docs/Resources/Master-Data/Amount-Components.md) for more details.

 ---